nextmetaphor/dockerized-alpine-angular/README.md

 * Local [Docker](https://www.docker.com/) installation

 ### Install
-To build this Docker image, simply run the command below, substituting the tag name with one of your choice if required.<br>
+To build this Docker image, simply run the command below, substituting the tag name with one of your choice (if required).<br>
 ```
 docker build . -t nextmetaphor/dockerized-alpine-angular
 ```